-The following material is a more in depth look at the resources.
+The following material is an in depth look at the resources.
 It should be stressed that from here the materials are divided into topic areas (scales, chords, theory etc) and the sequence of subject areas on this part of the page are not the order in which the worksheets and handouts should be presented to students

 Thirteen handouts (as opposed to worksheets) covering some key concepts of music theory.
 Areas covered include Major Scales, Minor Scales, Blues Scales, Major and Minor Pentatonic Scales and the four main types of triad (Major Minor Augmented and Diminished) as well as the four diatonic 7th chords (maj7, m7, 7 and m7(b5) chords